rvsitebuilder/developer-docs/en/app-model.md

 ## Extending RVsitebuilder Default Models using Meta Table

 Ever want to add more data to `Users` table.
-Thanks to wonderful [Laravel-Metable](https://github.com/plank/laravel-metable) package to make it possible.
+Thanks to wonderful [Laravel-Metable](https://github.com/plank/laravel-metable) project to make it possible.
 You can extend RVsitebuilder default model without needing to adjust the database schema.

 <!-- TODO: @settavut ขยายความต่อ -->